Azure-Samples/active-directory-dotnetcore-daemon-v2/1-Call-MSGraph/README.md

 - and then calls the Microsoft Graph `/users` endpoint to get the list of users, which it then displays on the screen

 ![Topology](./ReadmeFiles/topology.png)

+For more information on the concepts used in this sample, be sure to read the [Scenario: Daemon application that calls web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-daemon-overview).

 - Developers who wish to gain good familiarity of programming with Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.